 Speaking of vintage, while searching for chairs, I stumbled over these dusty rose poufs.
 ERMERGERD srsly?
 These are just like the vintage Karl Springer soufflé poufs I’ve been chasing for years but guess what…they aren’t a million dollars.
 To save space in the room, I’ve removed the coffee table from the design and replaced it with these.

 That brings us to chairs.
 As a chair fanatic, I didn’t think shopping for seating would be as difficult as it proved to be.
 Hello, my name is Kyla, and I’m a chair snob.
 I found many I liked, but I wanted something less MCM, more 80’s glam, and mustard.
 Something different.
 Something unique.
 Something that I had not seen anywhere else.
 Overstock, you provided a unicorn.
-They are fully in the space as I type this, but can we please hold a moment of silence for these beauties?
+They are fully in the space as I type this, but can we please hold a moment of silence for those mustard-colored chairs?
 They checked all the boxes, plus they’re comfy to boot!
-If that link is out of stock, you can find a look-a-like chair here.

 The black and white graphic credenza (no longer available) has entered the building.
 You’re getting a sneak peek of pre-styling.
 Pieces that I know I want in the room are starting to trickle in; they just need a home.
 I’m thinking the printer will live on the bottom shelf, hidden inside.
 Yes, it is an office, but who wants to look at a printer, am I right?
 If I can hide it, Imma hide it.
 So now I sit here daring myself to drill a hole in the back for the cord.
 Double dog dare me to do it?